Some people hope to become incredibly wealthy. Most just want to achieve a degree of financial freedom, and the peace of mind that comes with it.

 Whatever your financial goal, achieving it requires at least some basic financial knowledge.

-All of which is why, according to a recent study, most people can't pass a basic 5-question financial literacy test.
+All of which is why, according to a recent study, most people can't pass a basic, five-question financial literacy test.

 1. If your goal is to get rich, work for yourself.

 Check out any "richest people" list.
 Check out the IRS list of largest gross adjusted incomes.
 What will you find?
 Aside from a few people who won the genetic lottery and inherited fortunes, the rest are almost all entrepreneurs.

 That's because, in simple terms, when you work for someone else, you will never be paid more than that person or company decides you're worth.
 And your income is always capped.